Cloudstrucc/Public/docs/Teams/latest/package/final/monitoring/LCE-M365-MONITORING.md

 # ------------------------------------------------------------------------------
 # MICROSOFT 365 LICENSE
 # ------------------------------------------------------------------------------
-$Global:TeamsPremiumSkuId     = "16ddbbfc-09ea-4de2-b1d7-312db6112d70"  # Teams Premium SKU ID (usually don't change)
+$Global:TeamsPremiumSkuId     = "36a0f3b3-adb5-49ea-bf66-762134cf063a"  # Teams Premium SKU ID - VERIFY for your tenant

 # ╔══════════════════════════════════════════════════════════════════════════════╗
 # ║                      DO NOT MODIFY BELOW THIS LINE                           ║